 The funding source may send the notification of acceptance or rejection to any of a number of different locations.
-The office receiving the notification must forward it to OSP.
+The office receiving the notification must forward it to Pre-Award Support Services.
 Failure to do so will delay establishment of a Texas State account for accepted grants.

 The action required as a result of the rejection of a proposal varies from one proposal to another.
-Therefore, the PI or OSP will determine the proper individuals to notify concerning the rejection notification.
+Therefore, the PI or Pre-Award Support Services staff will determine the proper individuals to notify concerning the rejection notification.

 AWARD IMPLEMENTATION PROCEDURES

-A sponsored program is not operational until the funding document is signed by all those required and the PI approves all terms and conditions.
+A sponsored program is not operational until the funding document is signed by all those required, and the PI approves all terms and conditions.
 Awards at Texas State are made to the university and are not personal grants or contracts to the PI.
-Only the president or his or her designee can obligate the university and are the only persons authorized to sign a grant or contract.
-Before making a commitment, financial or otherwise, the university must receive a signed copy of the contract or a formal award in writing or the funding source must guarantee to the director of OSP that such award is in transit.
-If a PI deems it necessary to begin work prior to receiving an executed agreement, the PI can establish an expenditure account in accordance with Section 05.03 of UPPS No. 02.02.02, Sponsored Programs – Post Award.
+Only the president, or designee, can obligate the university and are the only persons authorized to sign a grant or contract.
+Before making a commitment, financial or otherwise, the university must receive a signed copy of the contract or a formal award in writing or the funding source must provide written documentation to the director of Pre-Award Support Services that such award is in transit.
+If a PI deems it necessary to begin work prior to receiving an executed agreement, the PI can establish a provisional expenditure account in accordance with Section 05.03 of UPPS No. 02.02.02, Sponsored Programs – Post Award.
 In the event that a PI or other unauthorized individual or contracting official signs a contract or award with a funding source, the university may hold that individual personally liable for any expenditure or obligation of university resources to the subsequently invalid contract or award.
 Additionally, the university may take disciplinary action against that individual including revocation of the individual’s status as a PI.

-Acceptance of the award constitutes a commitment by the PI to comply throughout the grant period with all policies of The Texas State University System (TSUS), the university, all state and federal regulations, and comply with all funding agency requirements.
-If the PI does not comply, the AVPR or the OSP director will ensure that the university fulfills its contractual obligations under the award’s terms.
-These steps may include removing the PI from the grant or contract and prohibiting him or her from future work as a PI.
+Acceptance of the award constitutes a commitment by the PI to comply throughout the grant period with all policies of The TSUS, the university, all state and federal regulations, and all funding agency requirements.
+If the PI does not comply, the AVPR will ensure that the university fulfills its contractual obligations under the award’s terms.
+These steps may include removing the PI from the grant or contract and prohibiting them from future work as a PI.

-When the OSP receives the award notification, the director and staff will review the agreement’s financial terms and seek the PI’s written approval.
-Upon PI approval, OSP will establish a Texas State account.
-In the event that terms are not satisfactory, the director of OSP will attempt to renegotiate the terms and conditions of the award.
+When Pre-Award Support Services receives the award notification, the director and staff will review the agreement’s financial terms and seek the PI’s written approval.
+Upon PI approval, ORSP will establish a Texas State account.
+In the event that terms are not satisfactory, the director of Pre-Award Support Services will attempt to renegotiate the terms and conditions of the award.
 If negotiations are not successful and the terms are considered unacceptable, the AVPR may reject the award on behalf of the university.

 The university will not reimburse individuals for expenditures from any source other than the appropriate Texas State account, even prior to the establishment of a Texas State account, as these are personal liabilities of the person making the expenditure.
-Exceptions due to extraordinary circumstances require approval of the director of OSP.
+Exceptions due to extraordinary circumstances require approval of the AVPR.

-When OSP receives an approved federal contract containing the E-Verify clause (73 FR 6770), it will notify the PI associated with the contract, who will then contact Human Resources to provide instructions.
+When ORSP receives an approved federal contract containing the E-Verify clause (73 FR 6770), it will notify the PI associated with the contract, who will then contact Human Resources to provide instructions.

-Refer to UPPS No. 02.02.02, Sponsored Programs – Post Award, for policies regarding managing an awarded grant.
+Refer to UPPS No. 02.02.02, Sponsored Programs – Post Award, for policies regarding acceptance and management of an awarded grant.

 REVIEWERS OF THIS UPPS